naduran/IBIO4490/03-Python/README.md

 - I could contemplate the posibility of a bonus if someone does not use the BDSD dataset.
 Be creative.

 # Solution

+The scritp is in the folder 03-Python of my repository (run.py)
 ```
 #! /usr/bin/python
 import time